ryazhenkofc/f1datascraper/README.md

 # formulascraper #

 ## What is this? ##
-This module extract Formula 1 data, encompassing drivers, races, teams, and fastest laps, through a parser.
+This module extract Formula 1, F1 Academy, Formula 2, Formula 3 data, encompassing drivers, races, teams, and fastest laps, through a parser.

 Categories from which you can pull data: